equivalent/scrapbook2/archive/mini-blogs/2014-06-02-rspec-in-irb-or-db-seed.md

 there is a wider window for not spotting some cached instance variable or something.
 I would rather let my `rake db:seed` task to take 2 seconds more than I would spend 20 minutes fixing db:seeds over weekend.

-And like I said we are just running them once or twice a week `rake db:seed`
+Plus are just running them once or twice a week.

+`rake db:seed`

 Like I said this works for my requirement but I would recommend to have a look on [this SO question](http://stackoverflow.com/questions/6004057/w-rspec-how-to-seed-the-database-on-load)